 The board of directors normally meets six to eight times per year, but is available to discuss matters at short notice should this be required.
 A member of the board of directors may request that additional meetings be convened by providing written justification to the chairman of the board of directors.
 The duration of board and committee meetings depends on the respective agenda.
-In 2017, a total of six fullday board meetings were held, as well as a threeday retreat and a conference call.
-The board of directors holds a retreat once a year, which lasts for several days and is used for analyzing the strategic risk/opportunities mix and for fundamentally reviewing the strategy and its development.
-In 2017, this three-day retreat was held in Weggis, Switzerland, where the board of directors met with the expanded executive committee to actively discuss the opportunities and possibilities offered by digitalization to the Bossard Group.
+In 2018, a total of six fullday board meetings were held, as well as a two-day retreat and a conference call.
+The board of directors holds a retreat once a year, which lasts for several days and is used for analyzing the strategic risk/ opportunities mix and for fundamentally reviewing the strategy and its development.
+In 2018, this two-day retreat was held in the monastery Kappel am Albis, Switzerland, where the board of directors met with the expanded executive committee to actively discuss the opportunities and possibilities offered by block chain to the Bossard Group.
 Apart from its regular meetings, the board of directors is given monthly updates on the Bossard Group's financial development.